tstack/lnav/docs/source/usage.rst

 columns defined in that format.
 Whereas a table created with the command will search messages from all different formats and no format-specific columns will be included in the table.

+A search table is also created for every :ref:`named search<named_searches>` in the LOG view, so the hits for a search can be queried from SQL without having to write the pattern a second time.
+Such a table is named after the search and is removed when the search is deleted.

 .. _taking_notes: